-Khalida Cox, communications officer for the foreign commonwealth office, answers your questions about safe and sensible travel.
+Khalida Cox, communications officer for the Foreign Commonwealth Office (FCO), gives some helpful travel advice and answers your questions about safe and sensible travel.

 I’m really worried about keeping things like money and other valuables safe.
 What should I do?